 This is a caveat that has been plaguing various societies for a while now.
 Some call it Eastern, some call it traditional and some just call it alternative; the very definition of ‘alternative’ being ‘not’ medicine.

-So what has been done to curb this growing metastatic influence.
+So what has been done to curb this growing metastatic influence?
 Campaigns?
 Cheaper subsidized healthcare plans?
-Subliminal messages instilled into plotlines of tv shows?
+Subliminal messages instilled into plotlines of TV shows?
 But has this really helped that much?

 Not if an equally formidable campaign comes from the other side and their not even united under one front.
 So how are they still around despite so much negative press?
 Maybe the conspiracy theorists are winning.
 Maybe it’s social media like what happened to the Hillary campaign in ’16.
 Or is just because alternative sounds simpler.
 The promises are simple, the prices simple, and the procedures simple.
-A good word of mouth alone is enough to market these shaman shops and oh do they do well.
+A good word of mouth alone is enough to market these charlatons and their shops and oh do they do well.

 The fact that this is a global phenomenon in itself is baffling for many.
 Of course Eastern people would rather go for Eastern medicine right?
 As eponymous as that sounds it isn’t at all true.
 Somewhere along the course of history, many an opinion piece later, as labels were all the buzz in the 21st century, so did the titles of east vs west consolidate along with their philosophies.
 But a large margin of error was never corrected; a fundamental fact that not all west is scientific and not all east mystical.

 If you open your history books you will never find an exact birth date for medicine.
 In fact it was there long before documented evidence.
 Cavemen were in fact the first advocates of anecdotes.
 ‘If the green paste of ground herbs and spices worked for me then they would work for you’.
-As early civilisations flourished so did their medicinal archives.
-The Chinese, the Indians the Egyptians, the Greeks.
+As early civilisations flourished so did their medicinal archives; the Chinese, the Indians, the Egyptians, the Greeks.
 Some were substantially good like the concept of Greek diagnosis, prognosis and ethics which eventually gave birth to the infamous Hippocratic Oath.
 The Sumerians had a huge role in pioneering prophylatic medicine among other things and Ancient Egypt developed a highly specialised medical system along with the papyrus which allowed for proper documentation, and passing down knowledge for future physicians.
 Ancient India gave us Suśrutasamhitā, rhinoplasty, cataract surgery of many others that are just now considered simply Western.

 The Islamic civilisations exploded in scientific breakthroughs and together with the renaissance preceding it, man had now been enlightened to a newer version of reality, that they dont already know everything based on their past books and that there is so much more to learn.
 It was time where all knowledge was to be screened if were truth or just a big fat lie.